steffenmueller4/steffenmueller4.github.io/_posts/2025-02-09-modulith-trend.md

 ## What benefits does a Modulith bring us?

-For us, the major benefit of a modulith is the maintainability.
+For us, the major benefit of a modulith is the enhanced maintainability.
-As explained above, we just have a single development team and one application Working in different repositories and applications and making pull requests in different repositories is rather a burden for us.
+As explained above, we just have one joint development team and one application in HUK-Autowelt.
+Working in different repositories and applications and making pull requests in different repositories is rather a burden for us.

 To fully understand why a modulith is an improvement for us, let us examine a short example about the difficulites about maintaining multiple microservices: